Meet Our Team

 In addition to my personal experiences, I am deeply passionate about women’s empowerment.
 To me, it means fostering self-worth, enabling parents to make choices that resonate with their true selves, and championing their rights for both themselves and their children.

-Keryn Tuck – Therapy Assistant (Level 2)
+Keryn Tuck – (she/her) – Therapy Assistant (Level 2)

 Hello, my name is Keryn.
 I am a registered Primary School teacher based in Victoria, solo mum to an incredible 10 year old autistic PDA child and I identify as neurodivergent myself.